DataFire/DataFire/README.md

 ## Writing Flows
 Flows are a series of asynchronous steps.
 Each step will generally make one or more calls to a given API endpoint, and store the resulting data in the `data` object.
-However, you can add steps that execute any asynchronous function.
+However, you can add steps that execute any arbitrary code.

 Flows use a waterfall design pattern - each step has access to the data returned in all previous steps, and can use this data to construct its request.